Careers360 Logo

 Answer:

-The answer is the option (c) Hepato-pancreatic duct opens into the duodenum and carries both bile and pancreatic juice.
+The answer is option (c) Hepato-pancreatic duct opens into the duodenum and carries both bile and pancreatic juice.

 Question:3